CrosswaveOmega/NikkiBot/README.md

 - ~~youtube_dl~~ yt_dlp

 ## Technical Features

-- Nikki is designed to be as modular as possible, with every single extension in a self contained file.
+-
-- Experimental autosync system which only syncs app command trees if it detects a difference between dictionary representations of the app command tree.
+- Experimental autosync system which only syncs app command trees if it detects a difference between saved dictionary representations of the App Command Tree.

 ## How to use the TCGuildTask system